-Provide an inventory of all waste to be generated over the full life cycle of the project.
+Provide an inventory of all waste to be generated, and identify re-use options over the full life cycle of the project.
 Waste streams (gaseous, liquid and solid) should be described according to the different types of petroleum activities.
 Descriptions should be supported with diagrams, schematic drawings and/or tabulated data.
 Details on waste streams should cross-reference the relevant sections of the EIS where the potential impacts and mitigation measures associated with each waste stream are described.
 The physical and chemical characteristics of waste material from the project should be provided.